jeanfrancoislarente/sitecore-demo-blog/_posts/introduction-marketing-features.md

 As another example, The total engagment value for this contact is now calculated based on the current and previous visits combined.

-In the scenario described above, the initial and return visits both occured in the same browser (different browser sessions) but it is easy to understand how this scenario could take place across different devices or channels such as return visits on a mobile device.
+In the scenario described above, the initial and return visits both occurred in the same browser (different browser sessions) but it is easy to understand how this scenario could take place across different devices or channels such as return visits on a mobile device.

 ## In Closing

 That's all for now!
-Hopfully this post will give you a solid base to explore the demo.
+Hopefully this post will give you a solid base to explore the demo.
 There are so many more marketing features to explore such as **Goals, Campaigns, Marketing Automation Plans, Dynamic Contact Lists, and more**.
 Once you feel comfortable with the basic marketing features available in the demo, you can move on to more complex and in depth demo scenarios.